 Another difficult breed to train is the English Bulldog.
 Despite their intimidating appearance, this dog is extremely gentle and loving.
 They are a very popular breed and have become a favorite in dog shows and as household guard dogs.

-However, training a bulldog can be a long and frustrating process which requires a lot of patience and dedication.
+However, training a bulldog can be a long and frustrating process that requires a lot of patience and dedication.
 Some speculate that their dopey faces, which are certainly not the most attractive, have contributed to the perception that this breed isn’t the brightest.
 But, of course, looks aren’t everything!

 Lower Intelligence Breeds

-The dogs below each will take around 40 to 80 repetitions before they will learn a specific command.
+The dogs below each will take around 40 to 80 repetitions before they learn a specific command.
 This is a bigger gap, and some breeds may pick up on tricks faster than others.
 But generally speaking, the fifteen different breeds below may be a little more challenging to train.

 Some of it is breed nature, and some of it is going to be how willing you are to identify what it really takes for your dog to learn the command.
 Some dogs respond better than others to high-value treats, which can help limit the repetitions as you work with your pup.